 Effective January 1, 2022, subsection (a) of Code §106 is revised to read as follows:

-Except as otherwise provided in this section, gross income of an employee does not include employer-provided coverage under an accident or health plan that is a high deductible health plan (as defined in section 223(c)(2)). -END-
+Except as otherwise provided in this section, gross income of an employee does not include employer-provided coverage under an accident or health plan that is a high deductible health plan (as defined in section 223(c)(2)).

+Effective January 1, 2022, subparagraph (A) of paragraph (2) of subsection (c) of Code §223 is revised by: (a) placing “except as provided in clause (iii),” at the beginning; (b) elimination of the word “and” after clause (i); (c) replacement of the period at the end of the subparagraph with “, and”; and (d) addition of the following clause at the end: (iii) the co-insurance percentage (which must be paid by the consumer) is not less than 25 percent until the limit of clause (ii) is attained, provided that the annual deductible may be any amount less than then amount specified in clause (i) if the co-insurance percentage is never less than 50 percent until the limit of clause (ii) is attained. -END-